raphCode/master-thesis-muzero/introduction.typ

 The original !impl also can only handle deterministic !envs.
 This excludes its application to games with chance events, such as dice throws.

-Finally, !mz has high computational requirements, which results in long training times.

-This thesis is structured as following:\
+The rest of this thesis is structured as following: \
 First, theoretical foundations of !rl, !gt and computers playing !gs are outlined.
 They lead up to an understanding of the !mz !algo and its precursors.
 After that, related !algos are reviewed, highlighting their differences, strengths and limitations.

-Building on this study of prior work and theoretical foundations, I present two
+Building on this study of prior work and theoretical foundations, I present these
 contributions:
+- a symmetrical variant of the !effz#footnote[Another work on top of !mz, by
+  #citet("effzero")] latent loss
+- a modification to handle !tss during the search
-- an extension of !mz to !mp !gs including chance events and arbitrary !rs.
+- an extension of !mz to !mp !gs with chance events and arbitrary !rs
-- performance enhancements to improve the training time.

-This thesis is accompanied by an !impl of !mz that includes modifications as proposed by me and in prior work.
+This thesis is accompanied by an !impl of !mz that includes the proposed modifications.
-With this !impl, the modifications are experimentally evaluated on two aspects:
+With this !impl, I perform three experiments in @sec-eval:
-First, an ablation study compares the influence of the different performance enhancements.
+First, two ablation studies analyze the influence of each of the proposed modifications.
-Second, I confirm my !mp extension is able to learn a !coll !mp !g.
+Finally, I confirm my !mp extension is able to learn a !coll !mp !g.